pgooood/filger/README.md

 ## Installation
 ### Requirements
-PHP 5.6 or higher is required for Filger to work properly.
+TinyMCE 5 and PHP 5.6 or higher is required for Filger to work properly.
 As for other PHP extensions, XSL and Gettext are required.

 ### Basic Installation
 1. Unpack the zip file and upload it to your web server.
 For example: /www/filger/